pratyushjain122/enlist-web/README.md

 <h3> ➡ If you want to go through the code of the website then checkout the files of this repo.</h3>

 &nbsp;
-<h3> ➡ If you want to understand the working of the whole system then hop on the
+<h3> ➡ If you want to understand the working of the whole system then hop on to the
 main repo.</h3>
 <h2 align="center">👉<a href="https://github.com/prakhar-agarwall/enlist.git">Here</a></h2>